OrdnanceProject/Ordnance/README.md

 Setting

- In a post-apocalyptic world PC is part of an organization called “The Ordinance” which is effectively a group of gun runners who make and supply weapons across the wasteland.
+ In a post-apocalyptic world PC is part of an organization called “The Ordnance” which is effectively a group of gun runners who make and supply weapons across the wasteland.

 Player and Enemies